theproductiveprogrammer/toodle-o/README.md

 ## Setup

-You can provide a `toodle-o.list` file which contains, one on each line, a list of `todo` files scattered across various directories.
+The `toodle-o` command-line script will first look for a `todo.txt` file in the current directory.
+Failing that, it will look for a `todo.txt` in your HOME directory.

-If no such file is found, we default to `todo.txt`.
+You can also provide a `toodle-o.list` file which contains, one on each line, a list of `todo` files scattered across various directories.

 ## Usage